cafuego/check_drupal_messages/README.md

 happened.

-If you re-theme the status messages, you may need to pass the plugin different text strings to look for using the -m option.
+If you re-theme the status messages, you may need to pass the plugin different text strings to look for using the -e and -w options.

 Usage: ./check_drupal_messages -U http://example.com/
+       ./check_drupal_messages -U http://example.com/ -e error -w warning

 ---------------------------